Genometric/MSPC/website/docs/method/about.md

 title: About
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';
+import ThemedImage from '@theme/ThemedImage';

 The analysis of ChIP-seq samples outputs a number of enriched regions (commonly known as "peaks"), each indicating a protein-DNA interaction or a specific chromatin modification.